Sugar Coated Fried Dough Recipe

 9. Coat with Sugar:

-• While the fried dough is still warm, generously coat them with powdered sugar or granulated sugar.
+• While the fried dough is still warm, generously dust them with powdered sugar.

 10. Serve: